ssoroka/scheduler_daemon/README.markdown

 Thanks
 ======

-Special thanks to [Goldstar](http://www.goldstar.com) for sponsoring the plugin and promoting open-sourcesness.
+Special thanks to [Goldstar](http://www.goldstar.com) for promoting open-source in the workplace.